Hamsters are small, easy to care for animals which explains why they continue to make popular pets. Hamsters are a popular pet for children.

 The most common problem with young rodents is wet-tail (diarrhea), a condition caused by the stress of a new environment, especially if the environment is not kept clean.
-For this reason, to minimize stress on the animals, we highly recommend that all young rodents be kept on the basic bland diet of rodent blocks for at least two weeks after purchase.
+For this reason, to minimize stress on the animals, we highly recommend that all young rodents be kept on the basic bland diet of Oxbow for at least two weeks after purchase.

 Wet tail is a serious ailment, and it can be fatal, even with proper treatment.
 Any animal who shows signs of wet-tail should be given Pedialyte and a wet-tail medication in their water bottle, and uncooked oatmeal to eat.
 This will normally improve their condition within a short amount of time, but if no improvement is noted, a veterinarian should be consulted.

 Small rodents are fragile animals.
 Your new pet may leap from your hands in fear when you are handling them or when startled.
 They often suffer serious injuries if they fall or are dropped.
 The best way to prevent this is to handle the animal over a small box or over the lap of a seated person.
 Any small mammal that has suffered a fall should see a vet as soon as possible, as not all injuries are externally visible.

 Check on your pet daily to be certain it is healthy.
 All animals should have a veterinarian check-up soon after you bring them home.
 If you observe any symptoms or signs that your pet may be ill, treat immediately or see a vet as soon as possible.

 Be aware that some rodents may not prefer to be handled like some other pets.
 Young children should be supervised by parents at all times when interacting with their pet.
 Not only are these animals fragile, but they can, if frightened, bite or scratch.
 Parents are encouraged to handle the animals first to get them used to contact and to teach children the proper way to hold or carry their pet.